 Being prepared for emergencies ensures a swift and organized response to any incidents on the field.

-• Designated Roles: Assign specific roles to coaches, parents, and players in the event of an emergency to streamline the response process.
+- Designated Roles: To streamline the response process, assign specific roles to coaches, parents, and players in the event of an emergency.

-• Regular Drills: Conduct regular drills to practice the emergency plan, ensuring everyone knows their responsibilities during an actual incident.
+- Regular Drills: Conduct regular drills to practice the emergency plan and ensure everyone knows their responsibilities during an actual incident.

 16. Use Preventive Ankle Taping or Bracing